norc-heal/heal-data-pkg-guide/docs/terms/index.md

 ### Standard data package metadata - Study-level

 * #### **Experiment Tracker**
-     one per study; an inventory of experiments or activities included in the study; for a clinical trial, this may be simply one experiment equal to the registered clinical trial activity; for a basic biology study, this may be a listing of several orthogonal experiments used altogether to address and advance the study aims
+     One per study; An inventory of experiments or activities included in the study; For a clinical trial, this may be simply one experiment equal to the registered clinical trial activity; For a basic biology study, this may be a listing of several orthogonal experiments used altogether to address and advance the study aims - See [here](#experiment-tracker-overview) for more detail
 * #### **Resource Tracker**
-     one per study; an inventory of all data and non-data supporting files produced during the course of the study (or, in some cases, only those which will be shared in a public data repository), including a description of what is in the file or what the file represents, file relationships and dependencies, and whether/how each file is shareable in a public repository or not
+     One per study; An inventory of all data and non-data supporting files produced during the course of the study (or, in some cases, only those which will be shared in a public data repository), including a description of what is in the file or what the file represents, file relationships and dependencies, and whether/how each file is shareable in a public repository or not - See [here](#resource-tracker-overview) for more detail

 </div>